Doctor insights on:

 Expectations ?: Crown lengthening is a procedure performed to increase the clinical crown of a tooth so that a proper fitting crown can fit over top.
 This procedure involves removing bone around the tooth.
 The long term prognosis is fair at best.
-If the tooth has had prior root canal treatment, and unless you have a desire to keep this tooth as long as possible, I believe the implant would serve you the best. ...Read moreSee 4 more doctor answers
+If the tooth has had prior root canal treatment, and unless you have a desire to keep this tooth as long as possible, i believe the implant would serve you the best. ...Read moreSee 4 more doctor answers

 The crown of a tooth is that part of the tooth on top of the root.
 The crown of the tooth is the part that is visible in the mouth.
 A crown restoration is a procedure that restores the crown of a tooth that is damaged by fracture or extensive decay by cementing a replica of the crown over a prepared tooth, and is one of the most common ...Read more

 Better?: Better is a subjective term.
 Better in what way?
 Each has pros and cons.
 If a any type of crown was universally better, it would be the only one used.
 Gold crowns cannot break and are softer and kinder to the opposing teeth.
 Zirconia crowns are strong but are more esthetic.
 This is a subject best discussed with your dentist who is most familiar with your specific situation. ...Read moreSee 3 more doctor answers

 Varies: Fees vary from office to office.
 The cost of bone grafting depends on where the graft is needed, what type of grafting material is used, the type of anesthetic, and the surgeon's fee schedule.
 The cost of dental implants may also be dependent upon the type of implant used and the manufacturer, and the surgeon's fee schedule. ...Read moreSee 4 more doctor answers